If you ever find yourself telling a story (or simply gossiping), you may need to quote what someone has said to you in Spanish.

 7. The original message is in the conditional tense

 The last tense that I’m going to cover in this overview of el estilo indirecto is the conditional tense.
-Just like the past imperfect and past perfect tenses, you don’t have the tense, just the person.
+Just like the past imperfect and past perfect tenses, you don’t have to change the tense, just the person.

 For example, a few friends say: